Iscaraca/Iai-javascript/README.md

 # Iai-javascript

-Isaac's adventures in learning JavaScript syntax and projects through sandbox experimentation
+A sandbox for learning and experimenting with .js syntax and projects